infinity-set/hash_map/README.md

 ## Overview

 Welcome to the `hash_map` repository!
-This C program provides an implementation of a map (dictionary) using linked lists, with a strong emphasis on an efficient hash map structure.
+This C program provides an implementation of a has map (dictionary) using linked lists, with a strong emphasis on an efficient hash map structure.
 The implementation incorporates strategies to handle collisions, ensuring reliable storage and retrieval of key-value pairs in the map.

 This project serves as an educational resource for understanding not only linked lists and memory management but also the intricacies of designing a hash map in the C programming language.